TritonDataCenter/rfd/rfd/0060/README.md

 limitation: data and code are potentially kept far apart.
 Moving data to code can get very expensive.

-Initially, the workflow retrieved server and container information from cnapi, before passing it to dapi.
-This involved two serialization and deserialization steps.
+Initially, the workflow retrieved bothserver and container information from cnapi, before passing it to dapi.
+This involved several serialization and deserialization steps.
+Roughly, server data traveled like this:

+    Postgres
+      |
+      |  postgres protocol
+      v
+    Moray (deserialize Postgres data and serialize as JSON)
+      |
+      |  JSON over FAST
+      v
+    cnapi (deserialize JSON, do some transforms, serialize results as JSON)
+      |
+      |  JSON over HTTP
+      v
+    workflow (deserialize and reserialize JSON)
+      |
+      |  JSON over HTTP
+      v
+    dapi (deserialize JSON)

 As long as there were very few servers and containers, this worked fine.

-That didn't last long, because the data quickly ballooned to several MiB of JSON.
+That didn't last long, because the data quickly ballooned to several MB of JSON.
+A lot of time was spent de/serializing data and shuffling it between services.

-This was solved by converting dapi from a service to a library, and embedding that library within cnapi.
-Once cnapi had retrieved the server details from Moray, it was immediately passed on to dapi within the same process.
+This data movement was reduced by converting dapi from a service to a library, and embedding that library within cnapi.
+This eliminated the last two steps in the above diagram; once cnapi had retrieved the server details from Moray, it was immediately passed on to dapi within the same process.
 The allocation time dropped to a few milliseconds once cnapi had the details.

 More recently, we have been trying to clean up cnapi's storage of container details. vmapi is the canonical service for container information, but cnapi maintains its own copy of container information in a 'vms' object attached to server objects.
-Alas, this introduces an additional serialization/deserialization step on container information, when that information is pulled from vmapi to cnapi, before being fed to dapi.
+Alas, querying vmapi introduces an additional serialization/deserialization step on container information, where that information is pulled from vmapi to cnapi, before being fed to dapi.

-This results in allocation taking several seconds in some production environments, and will become a much more serious limitation with server and container scaling targets we wish to hit before the end of 2016.
+This results in allocations taking several seconds in some production environments, and will become a much more serious limitation with server and container scaling targets we wish to hit before the end of 2016.